 Pursuant to our ECC with Intrexon, we are responsible for future research and development expenses of product candidates developed under each such collaboration, the effect of which may increase the level of our overall research and development expenses going forward.

-We have incurred \$3.1 million and \$1.5 million as of December 31, 2015 and June 30, 2016, respectively, in connection with our collaboration with Intrexon.
+We have incurred \$3.1 million and \$2.3 million for the year ended December 31, 2015 and the nine months ended September 30, 2016, respectively, in connection with our collaboration with Intrexon.
 In addition, because development activities are determined pursuant to a joint steering committee comprised of representatives of Intrexon and us, future development costs associated this program may be difficult to anticipate and may exceed our expectations.
 Our actual cash requirements may vary materially from our current expectations for a number of other factors that may include, but are not limited to, unanticipated technical challenges, changes in the focus and direction of our development activities or adjustments necessitated by changes in the competitive landscape in which we operate.
 If we are unable to continue to financially support such collaborations due to our own working capital constraints, we may be forced to delay our activities.